 Gorak joined ABT II in 2006 and was named an apprentice with American Ballet Theatre in January 2009.
 He joined ABT as a member of the corps de ballet in January 2010.
-Among his roles with the Company are the peasant pas de deux in Giselle, the Beggar Chief in Manon, the Nutcracker Prince, the Recruit and the Chinese Dance in Alexei Ratmansky's The Nutcracker, Lensky in Onegin, Benvolio in Romeo and Juliet, Bluebird and a Fairy Knight in The Sleeping Beauty, The Poet in Les Sylphides, a Goat in Sylvia, Benno and the Neapolitan Dance in Swan Lake and roles in Bach Partita, In the Upper Room and Symphony in C. He created the role of Ferdinand in The Tempest and leading roles in Dumbarton and Private Light.
+Among his roles with the Company are the peasant pas de deux in Giselle, the Beggar Chief in Manon, the Nutcracker Prince, the Recruit, the Chinese Dance and the Russian Dance in Alexei Ratmansky's The Nutcracker, Lensky in Onegin, Benvolio in Romeo and Juliet, Bluebird and a Fairy Knight in The Sleeping Beauty, The Poet in Les Sylphides, a Goat in Sylvia, Benno and the Neapolitan Dance in Swan Lake and roles in Bach Partita, In the Upper Room and Symphony in C. He created the role of Ferdinand in The Tempest and leading roles in Dumbarton and Private Light.

 In 2011 Gorak won the Erik Bruhn Prize.
 He is the recipient of a 2011-2012 Princess Grace Performance Dance Fellowship.